-Automobile Insurance is legislated by Provincial Governments in Canada and State Governments in the United States of America.
+Automobile insurance is legislated by provincial governments in Canada and state governments in the United States of America.
 Although basic coverage are similar in most jurisdictions in North America, there can be differences in areas such as required legal limits, the right to sue for damages, and methods of determining responsibility in the event of an accident.
-When driving a Carleton University vehicle out of the Province of Ontario, the user should consult with the Manager, Risk and Insurance to determine if there are any specific insurance requirements for the jurisdictions to be traveled in.
+When driving a Carleton University vehicle out of the Province of Ontario, the user should consult with the Director, Risk and Insurance Services to determine if there are any specific insurance requirements for the jurisdictions to be traveled in.

 In Ontario most insurance coverage is the same whether the vehicle is used for private or commercial purposes.
 All Carleton University vehicles are subject to coverage as stipulated in the Statutory Ontario Automobile Policy (OAP 1).
 The University carries the following coverage on its own vehicles: